jmercz/isoVec/README.md

 ## Installation

+The source code of the most recent development version is hosted on [GitHub](https://github.com/jmercz/isoVec).
-The source code and binary installers are currently only available on the project site on the [Python Package Index (PyPI)](https://pypi.org/project/isovec) and can be simply installed from the repository via
+The binary installers and the source code of stable releases is available on the project site on the [Python Package Index (PyPI)](https://pypi.org/project/isovec) and can be simply installed from the repository via

 ```sh
 pip install isovec